 Lorraine Bennett has been Director of Classical Ballet Centre Canberra (CBCC) since Term 2 of 2009.
 Her involvement, dedication and commitment to CBCC, previously the Betsy Sawers School of Dancing and then Canberra Youth Ballet School, spans over 40 years – right back to Lorraine's very first ballet class as a child.

 Lorraine has taught for small stints in many ballet schools around Australia and abroad, and throughout her ballet schooling, teacher training, teaching, study and travel, Lorraine has been very fortunate to work with many Internationally recognised dance educators and medical specialists.
 Medical science in dance is a passion for Lorraine who works hard to keep abreast of advances in research and methodology, resulting in educated students and families.

-Lorraine has introduced the ISTD method to enable dancers to be Internationally recognised in their dance training, no matter in which field their interests lie.
-Over the last few years Lorraine has gained her Licentiate and Advanced 2 qualifications in Imperial Ballet, as well as her Associate in Modern Theatre.
+Lorraine has introduced the ISTD method to enable dancers to be Internationally recognised in their dance training, no matter which field and genre their interests lie.
+Lorraine has gained her Fellowship and Advanced 2 qualifications in Imperial Ballet, as well as her Associate in Modern Theatre.

 Lorraine's style of teaching is technical and challenging, yet rewarding and fulfilling.
 Her enthusiasm for helping all students discover the benefits of learning such a beautiful art form, and to realise their own potential, has been proven for over 30 years.